afarooq07/Election_Analysis/README.md

 <br />

 ## Election Audit Summary
-The script can be made generic in a couple of ways depending on the format of data provided:
+The script can be made generic in a couple of ways depending on the format of data provided.
+For recommendations specific to this script, lets assume that file format will stay the same: Ballot ID,  County (or a different type location such as city) and Candidate.
 <br />

-1. Assuming file format will stay the same, the script can be modified to take file name and location as an input.
-This will make the script generic for voting analysis of any district election.
+1. Assuming file format will stay the same, the script can be modified to take file name and file location as an input argument.
+This will make the script generic for voting analysis of any district election where there is one file per district.

-2. Another possibility is to update file format to use Location column instead of county.
-Location column can represent cities, towns or counties.
+2. Another possibility is to update "County" column header to "Location".
+Location column can then represent cities, towns or counties.
-    - The result will show voting results by candidate and location.
+    - The result will show voting results by candidates and locations.
     - An input argument can be used to specify if location should be labeled as counties or cities in the analysis report.

-3. Since the code to calculate stats at candidate and county level follow the same logic, it can be consolidated into one block.
-The script can be updated to take an argument to calculate and output results for candidate or county (or a different location type such as city) or both.
+3. Expanding on (2) above, since the code to calculate stats at candidate and county level follow the same logic, it can be consolidated into one block.
+The script can be updated to take an argument to calculate and output results for a) candidates or b) locations (such as county/city/town) or c) both (candidates and locations) using the same code block.